 You don’t have to give up your morning cup of coffee in order to keep your teeth looking their best.
 Here are 10 tips to help keep your teeth stain-free:

 1. Brush and Floss Regularly – Remember when mom would harp on brushing and your dentist harps just as much on flossing?
-Well, turns out their extremely important.
+Well, turns out these tasks are extremely important.
 Brushing and flossing regularly helps remove plaque buildup which can trap tannins and cause staining.
 Don’t let coffee sit in your teeth after you have drank it.
 Get up and brush!
+Also, if you have an old toothbrush, upgrade to a new one as the old one won’t do as great of a job.
+This also helps prevent tooth decay and discourages gum disease.

 2. Drink Plenty of Water – Drinking water throughout the day can help remove tannins and other debris from your teeth, keeping them clean and white.
 If you can’t brush your teeth right away, then drinking water will help wash some of the coffee down.

-4. Use a Whitening Mouthwash – Using a whitening mouthwash can help remove surface stains on the teeth and make them look brighter.
+4. Use a Whitening Mouthwash – Using a whitening mouthwash can help remove surface stains on the teeth, helps your oral hygiene, and makes your teeth look brighter.
 Consider using it at least a couple of times a week.

 5. Use a Straw – Drinking coffee or other beverages with a straw helps reduce contact with tooth enamel, reducing the risk of staining.
 If you are drinking cold coffee, then this makes sense.